Self-Care & Resilience Coach

 - I’m an INFJ (if you’re into the Myers Briggs thing), which means I prefer curling up on the couch with a book over going to an all-night rager.

 - I appreciate colorful language.
 I love puns.
 I’ve been known to drop an occasional f-bomb.
-For me, it's refreshing to hear people speak their truth without letting inhibitions get in the way.
-As long as the intent is to be humorous and not to be an a-hole, I'm cool with it.
+I love when people speak their truth without letting inhibitions get in the way.
 If you have a warm heart and a sailor’s mouth, then you’re probably my people.

 - I want to be thoroughly used up when I die.
 I understand that this life is a gift and I intend to use my time wisely.

 - I’m in a deeply romantic relationship with nature.
 There’s just no other way to say it.
 Growing up on a small farm in Ohio, I learned a lot from observing the natural world.
-Perhaps that’s also where I fell in love with nutrition.
 The garden has always been a magical place for me…an art studio, my sanctuary.

 - I'm ever so slightly obsessed with chickens.
 Sadly, a black bear incident left me brokenhearted and chicken-less, but I'll have chickens again someday.

-- I won’t pretend that I have life all figured out but I'm doing my best, and I believe that if we’re all doing our best, that’s enough.
+- I won’t pretend that I have life all figured out but I'm doing my best, and I believe that if we keep moving forward, that’s enough.